Flexiana/framework/doc/interceptors.md

 ## guest-session

-Same as  [session](#session), except if the session is missing, or not provided creates a new session for `:guest` user.
+Same as  [session](#session), except that if session is missing or not provided, creates a new session for `:guest` user.

 ## rbac

-On `:enter` decides if the given user (from session-data user role) has permission for a given action when not, short circuits the execution with `:status 403`
+On `:enter`, decides if the given user (from session-data user role) has permissions for a given action.
+When no permission is found, short circuits the execution with `:status 403`.

-On `:leave` tightens the database query with given `:restriction-fn` if any
+On `:leave`, tightens the database query with given `:restriction-fn`, if any.

 ## coercion

-On `:enter` make the request parameter wrapping and validates by given roles
+On `:enter`, performs request parameter wrapping, and validates by given roles.

-On `:leave` validates the response body with given malli schema
+On `:leave`, validates the response body with the given malli schema.

 ## cookies